The $$aggregation binding parameter at sap.ui.model.odata.v4.ODataModel#bindList holds the information needed for data aggregation. It may be

 &$select=AGE,DescendantCount,DistanceFromRoot,DrillState,ID,MANAGER_ID,Name&$count=true&$skip=0&$top=115

-When a node is expanded individually, a request for its children is sent using a descendants
+When a node is expanded individually, a request for its children is sent using a descendants transformation, for example: GET

 /sap/opu/odata4/IWBEP/TEA/default/IWBEP/TEA_BUSI/0001/EMPLOYEES?$apply=descendants($root/EMPLOYEES,OrgChart,ID,filter(ID